Global Leaders Through Knowledge and Action

 A tank against an abstract image of data

-Topics include conventional and unconventional weapons, environment stresses, natural disasters and disease, and interactions thereof that affect human security, environmental and resource security, and comparative politics and security.
-Career sectors include political science, environmental science, policy analysis, diplomacy, intelligence, humanitarian aid, post-secondary and international education, and international affairs.
+Coursework explores topics such as conventional and unconventional weapons, environmental stressors, natural disasters, disease, and their intersections with human and resource security.
+Graduates pursue careers in political science, environmental science, policy analysis, diplomacy, intelligence, humanitarian aid, international education, and global affairs.

 Learn more